 1. Accommodate the Payload.
-Determine what size compartment is required to contain the altimeter and (separately) two Grade A large eggs (maximum diameter 45 millimeters) and cushion them against the shocks of rocket launch, recovery system deployment in flight, and impact with the ground at the end of flight.
-If you have a flight-termination system that may lead to the eggs landing at higher (but still safe) speeds, this requires more egg cushioning.
+Determine what size compartment is required to contain the altimeter and (separately) a Grade A large egg (maximum length 60 millimeters, although many are less than this and the specified minimum body diameter for your rocket is 59 millimeters) and cushion it against the shocks of rocket launch, recovery system deployment in flight, and impact with the ground at the end of flight.
+If you have a flight-termination system that may lead to the egg landing at higher (but still safe) speeds, this requires more egg cushioning.

-Hint: Make sure you cushion the eggs from impact with the walls of the payload compartment or metal hardware in every direction including the sides when the rocket's parachute snaps open.
-And put a hard bulkhead or disc in addition to foam padding BETWEEN the two eggs so they do not slap against each other.
+Hint: Make sure you cushion the egg from impact with the walls of the payload compartment or metal hardware in every direction including the sides when the rocket's parachute snaps open.